WHERE TO BUY?

 EXPLORE LA GIOIOSA WINES

-La Gioiosa Prosecco Rosé is a new Italian sparkling wine from the land of Italian bubbles in northeastern Italy.
-Using vines grown in the same region where classic Prosecco is produced, Prosecco Rosé is made by co-fermenting Glera grapes (the variety used in classic Prosecco) together with Pinot Noir (known as Pinot Nero in Italy).
+La Gioiosa Prosecco Rosé uses vines grown in the same region where classic Prosecco is produced, Prosecco Rosé is made by co-fermenting Glera grapes (the variety used in classic Prosecco) together with Pinot Noir (known as Pinot Nero in Italy).

 La Gioiosa Prosecco Rosé is excellent as an aperitif.
-Ideal with finger foods and Mediterranean first courses.
+Ideal with finger foods, Mediterranean first courses, and fresh dishes.

 It pairs well with everyday celebration!